Jethet/project-timer/README.md

 The timer has been built with JavaScript, HTML and CSS, working with the DOM.
 The idea is that the user can use the timer in a browser window and minimize that window somewhere in a corner of their screen, and keep the timer running there.

+The font used to display the time is open source font , chosen to give it the look of stopwatch numbers.
+The font used for the rest of the text (also on buttons and in input field) is  open source font  .
+The icon of the hourglass is an open source icon made by

 Possible functionality to be added:
 - Option to create an activity for which the user can set time and add a title to that activity.
 - Option for the user to save time spent on a specific activity.